jrief/django-formset/docs/source/alternative-widgets.rst

 In some situations, developers might want to use their own HTML representation and styles for date- and datetime-pickers.
 Since those calendar sheets are rendered by Django, developers have full control over the rendering of those widgets and can even use their own context to add additional information.
 Please read the section :ref:`calendar` on details about these two alternative widgets.
-Views implementing the latter, must inherit from :class:`formset.calendar.CalendarResponseMixin`.